ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `OnExitTrigger` at the end of the script.
-This function will check if the local player has exited the `SHOP_TRIGGER` volume and close the shop UI.
-The `inTrigger` variable is set to false so that the interaction label is turned off.

 #### Create OnEnterTrigger Function

+This function will check when the local player has entered the `SHOP_TRIGGER` volume and turn on interaction so the label will show up for the player.
+The `inTrigger` variable is set to true, indicating the player is inside the `SHOP_TRIGGER` volume.

 ```lua
 local function OnEnterTrigger(trigger, obj)